nextthingco/docs/README.md

   - `unstable`: Do your experiments in here.
 Breaking the build is explicitly allowed (as long as you fix it afterwards).
 Results will be published at http://ntc-docs-unstable.surge.sh.
   - `testing`: Prepare the next release in here.
 Proof-reading should be done at http://ntc-docs-testing.surge.sh.
   - `stable`: Everything in here will be published to https://docs.getchip.com and https://docs.nextthing.co.
 Be careful what you do in here.

+## Edit and Review Flow

+How to push and switch from unstable to testing to stable branches.

+### Unstable

+To start working with the docs for the first time, clone the upstream branches:

+`git clone <upstream url>`

+Make sure you are on the unstable branch:

+`git branch`
+`git checkout unstable`

+Edit and add any files you need.
+When you are ready to review check out the branch status to see if there are any unchecked files:

+`git status`

+Add any unchecked files to git:

+`add <file path>`  You can add whole directory to make it quicker.

+Commit changes:

+`git commit -m "commit message"`

+Push changes to sync upstream with your local computer:

+`git push`

+### Testing

+How to move from unstable to testing branch.

+Commit all changes to unstable and switch to testing branch:

+`git checkout testing`

+Merge unstable with testing (everything from unstable will merge unless you cherry-pick):

+`git merge unstable`

+To choose a commit to merge, look at all the commits and grab commit-hash:

+`git log`

+Choose the commit to merge:

+`git cherry-pick <commit-hash>`

+Push and sync changes:

+`git push`

+Get peers to review your changes!

 ## History